andlaf-ak/tdd-ai-py/docs/principles/TDD_PRINCIPLES.md

 - Apply the same quality standards to test code
 - Organize tests logically and consistently

+### Creating Unnecessary Files
+- **NEVER create example files** - work only with the actual codebase
+- **NEVER create temporary executable files** to test if changes are effective
+- **NEVER create test files that are not explicitly requested by the user**
+- Rely on text analysis and existing tests to verify changes
+- Use the actual test suite to validate functionality
+- Keep the workspace clean and focused

 ## TDD and Design

 ### Emergent Design